Softest, moistest and fluffiest orange creamsicle cake ever! The cake is absolutely egg free too.

 - If you are a little less experienced baking sponges, then bake this cake in two separate 6 inches tins to ensure the cake is cooked in the middle.

-- For vegan and dairy free cake- Use GF flour instead of the regular one.
+- For vegan, GF and dairy free cake- Use GF flour instead of the regular one.
 Substitute dry milk with vegan coconut milk powder.
 I use native forest brand.

 - For the vegan whipping cream frosting- Use coconut milk (full-fat) instead of whipping cream.
 Discard all the liquid by puncturing the cans and then scoop out the coconut fat.
 Whip the coconut fan in super chilled mixing bowl and whisk attachment.